jarrensj/pb/README.md

-# Creating a markdown file with the content of the README
-readme_content = """
 # Photo Booth

 Photo Booth is a web application built with Next.js that allows users to take photos, add fun overlays using Nouns, and manage these images with integrated wallet connections.
-This project was created for an event, and features a gallery displaying all uploaded images linked to the users' wallets.
+This project was created for ETHGlobal 2024, and features a gallery displaying all uploaded images linked to the users' wallets.

 ## Features